top of page

 What is the most important thing to do?

-The king could not find any satisfying answers — until he disguises himself and encounters a simple peasant and a vengeful enemy.
+The king could not find any satisfying answers — until he disguised himself and encountered a simple peasant and a vengeful enemy.

 The most important time is now.